MakrandBhale/LocalStorage/README.md

 are performed on this `ShadowStorage` and which are then conveniently written to a database file by the background worker.
 <br><br>
 What is the advantage of this approach?<br>
 Ans.
 Faster read, write operations.
+Fun fact: The library takes ~500 milliseconds to write 10000 records.
 <br><br>
 As the `ShadowStorage` uses ConcurrentHashMap it is thread-safe and the worker thread locks database file thus making it inaccessible by any other process.